I vaguely remember being taught to read food labels in…

 I’ve had a couple of interactions this week that have stuck around in my mind and have led to this post.
 As you can tell from my blog I’m pretty open about my decision to have weight loss surgery and don’t mind discussing it with pretty much anyone.
-There’s still so many people who don’t know much about it and its cool to be able to share my experience and hopefully help people learn about what’s involved and what it’s really like.
+There’s still so many people who don’t know much about bariatric surgery and I find it interesting to discuss the things that come up like happiness after gastric bypass surgery.

-It started with a comment on my self esteem post and the lovely Meagan from This is Meagan Kerr who commented that changing your weight is not a magic cure-all for everyone in terms of their self esteem levels which is very true.
+It started with a comment on my self-esteem post and the lovely Meagan from This is Meagan Kerr who commented that changing your weight is not a magic cure-all for everyone in terms of their self-esteem levels which is very true.
 This was further reinforced when the next day, in a conversation with someone I had just met for the first time, I was asked if losing all this weight had made me, “So much happier?”
-And the question was asked like there was only one obviously enthusiastic answer.
+And the question was asked like there was only one obvious, enthusiastic answer.

-In trying to aritculate a reply in that conversation I don’t think I did a very good job and it has got me to thinking the last few days.
-I’m pretty sure the short answer to the, are you SO much happier uuestion, in short, is “No.” I would be lying if I didn’t say that losing 70 kilos has made me happier about some aspects of my life but I don’t think its necessarily in the way people tend to assume.
+In trying to articulate a reply in that conversation I don’t think I did a very good job and it has got me to thinking the last few days.
+I’m pretty sure the short answer to the, are you SO much happier question, in short, is “No.” I would be lying if I didn’t say that losing 70 kilos has made me happier about some aspects of my life but I don’t think it’s necessarily in the way people tend to assume.

-First and foremost I did this for my health and to give myself back some life expectancy and hopefully have a much healthier run through life.
+First and foremost, I did this for my health, to give myself back some life expectancy and hopefully have a much healthier run through life.
 Am I happy that I’ve significantly reduced risk factors for every health problem that’s exacerbated or caused by being obese?
 Heck Yes.
 Am I happy that I don’t have to have more babies being morbidly obese?
 Heck Yes.
-Am I happy I can do whatever exercise I want to and instictively know my body is much stronger and capable than it was before?
+Am I happy I can do whatever exercise I want to and instinctively know my body is much stronger and capable than it was before?
 Heck Yes.
 Were these the main drivers in my decision to have gastric bypass surgery?
 Yes.

 I’m happy I made the hard and confronting decision to have gastric bypass surgery and I would do it all again in a heartbeat.
 But am I SO much happier?
 No, I really don’t think so.
 I don’t believe weight loss surgery is at all magic bullet in making life better and it won’t solve all of your problems.
 Like any life changing decision there will be pros and there will be cons.